GoogleChrome/web.dev/src/site/content/en/blog/service-worker-mindset/index.md

 Getting into the right mindset while thinking about service workers will help you build yours with confidence.
 Once you get the hang of them you'll be able to create incredible experiences for your users.

-If you want to master all this by [playing a game](https://gedd.ski/post/mastery-through-play/), then you're in luck!
+If you want to understand all this by [playing a game](https://gedd.ski/post/mastery-through-play/), then you're in luck!
 Go play [Service Workies](https://serviceworkies.com) where you'll learn the ways of the service worker in order to slay the offline beasts.

 ![preview of the Service Workies game](./spider.gif)